censorship-no-archive/ceno1/doc/errorConditions.md

 **Error code: 2120**

-An error occurred trying to find or serve some resource or static file.
-Can also occur in the case that the LCS received a request for a resource that it chooses to reject handling.
+LCS received a request for a resource that it chooses to reject handling.

 ### Internal error

 **Error code: 2140**

+LCS cannot generate the response the agent that initiated the request is waiting for, because of an internal error.

 ### Lookup failure